Table of Contents

 As some jewelry stores have been forced to close temporarily and with different restrictions imposed, jewelry consumers have been forced to shop differently.
 Others had to reprioritize—focusing mainly on essentials like food, medicines, and other necessities.

 You’ve also seen events canceled one after another when restrictions on mass gatherings came.
 Like other sectors, the wedding industry had to bear the brunt of the pandemic.
 One study has shown that 66% of polled engaged couples in the USA postponed their wedding to comply with physical distancing guidelines.
 Many expected the effects of this event cancellations to trickle down to the jewelry industry, yet the latter has shown the opposite.

-In fact, the latest diamond reports by De Beers showed 2020 a strong year for diamond jewelry.
+In fact, the latest diamond reports by De Beers showed 2020 as a strong year for diamond jewelry.
 People are still buying jewelry amidst the pandemic, proving that diamonds are forever even in the face of an unprecedented challenge.